 A heretical observation: how would you like to have an office in the middle?
 That's what happens when you design a building as sculpture.

-Outside offices would have a view if they weren't screened so completely.
+Outside offices are a bit better but would have a better view if they weren't screened so completely.

-Another Niemeyer design, the president's office or Planalta Palace.
+Another Niemeyer design, the president's office, the Planalta Palace.

 See Nicolai Ouroussoff's article of December 26, 2007.